DAVID HILL MBE, SIR JAMES MACMILLAN CBE, JAMES O'DONNELL

 THE SCHOLA CANTORUM is the liturgical choir of The Cardinal Vaughan Memorial School, Kensington.
 Its principal duty is that of serving the liturgy of the school and the Schola sings each week at the Wednesday morning school Mass.

 The Schola also has frequent external engagements and is heard in concert halls and churches all across the UK and further afield.
-Locations the choir has sung recently include Westminster Cathedral, Westminster Abbey, St Paul's Cathedral, Snape Maltings, Winchester Cathedral, York Minster, King’s College and St John’s College, Cambridge, St John’s, Smith Square, Cadogan Hall, The Royal Festival Hall and The Royal Albert Hall.
+Locations the choir has sung recently include Westminster Cathedral, Westminster Abbey, St Paul's Cathedral, Snape Maltings, Winchester Cathedral, Ely Cathedral, York Minster, King’s College and St John’s College, Cambridge, New College, Oxford, St John’s, Smith Square, Cadogan Hall, The Royal Festival Hall and The Royal Albert Hall.

 Annual tours take place, with destinations in the past few years including Soweto and Cape Town, San Francisco, Los Angeles, Cincinnati, Chicago, Milwaukee, New York, Washington, Venice, Paris, Rome, Salamanca, Madrid, Leipzig, Dresden, Krakow, Assisi and Barcelona.